Sundt Air key player in major contract with Japan Air Self-Defense Force (JASDF)

 The two sister companies unsurprisingly have several good collaborative projects to refer to already.
 The Norwegian Coastal Administration and the Coast Guard are responsible for airborne maritime surveillance in Norwegian waters.
 The aircraft are equipped with consoles from Norwegian Special Mission, and are modified, leased and operated by Sundt Air.
 In Denmark as well, the job of monitoring the coastline and surrounding naval areas is important in the fight against environmental crime in shipping, oil and fishing industries.
 Here, Sundt Air operates a similar aircraft with an operational team performing the service on contract with the Danish Defense Command.
 Demand for this type of service is growing and Sundt Air has noticed interest from several European countries, according to Jensen.

 – Maritime surveillance aircraft can be equipped with a variety of aids depending on the principal’s requirements.
 For example, SLAR (side looking airborne radar), infrared camera, radar, regular camera, drop tube to drop buoys marking a contaminated area enabling surface vessels to find the location afterwards, and finally to drop life-saving equipment like life rafts.
 In the field of maritime surveillance, we offer everything from the modification of the aircraft itself, to providing the maritime surveillance service operation.
 Anything the customer wants can be built within the physical limitations of the aircraft, Jensen says.

 International door opener

--Little Sundt Air in little Norway being able to compete at this level is very stimulating.
-On this offer we have competed against aircraft manufacturers and players around the world.
-A job of such an extent with such big players is great both for us and for Norwegian aviation, so this is very exciting, says Jensen.
+– Sundt Air in little Norway being able to compete at this level is very stimulating.
+A job of this extent and with such big players is great both for us and for Norwegian aviation, so this is very exciting, says Jensen.